 As an example, a preamp will help a microphone that outputs a weak signal, boosting it to the same level as other signals.
 Once this is done, it can be processed by a mixer, receiver or amplifier.
 Once it is at the same level, it can then be processed and sent through a regular amp to your speakers.
 So, technically, they do different things.

 With thousands of possible preamps on the market and different tastes and requirements on sound and features, it’s nearly impossible to say which is the best.
 What works for one musician may be another’s worst nightmare.
 That being said, I have chosen 10 varied units in order to give a comprehensive review of what is on the market today.

 PreSonus Digimax D8

 Purpose: Studio / Live

 The Digimax D8 by PreSonus is an eight-channel digital mic preamp with two Hi-Z instrument inputs on the front display.
-Adjacent to these inputs are gain controls and a pad setting for individual channels.
+Adjacent to these inputs is gain controls and a pad set for individual channels.